 Additionally, your playing style can affect how the guitar sounds.
-For example, using a pick on an electric guitar can create a brighter sound, making the sound more acoustic.
+For example, using a pick on an electric guitar can create a brighter sound, making the sound more acoustic (check out this article for more info on how to make a guitar sound brighter).
 Playing too close to the guitar’s bridge can be another problem, and even how you press on the strings can cause changes.

 Granted, you don’t need to change your entire playing style if your sound is off.
 However, if you have adopted a few bad habits, changing them might help your sound.